ooke/lesskey/README.md

 name (`seed`).
 Typical usage:

-1. Enter a name to the `seed` field, f.e. if you need a password for Amazon, than enter `amazon` here.
+1. Enter a name to the `seed` field, f.e. if you need a password for Amazon, just type `amazon` there.
 It is also possible to enter `amazonXX` with any number of `X` after the name, in this case the system will replace all `X` characters with a random number with maximum number of digits equals to number of `X` entered.
 This is